Updated June 15, 2023

 If you are involved with SEO or with Google search then you would have definitely come across this term pagerank for website at some point in time.
 PageRank for website is a numerical value that tells how important a page is on the internet or web.
 It is a quality metric which was invented by Larry Page and Sergey Brin.
 It is the basis of how Google works.
 PageRank for website is the algorithm which made Google the best search engine in the world because of its best results.

-PageRank for website is a mathematical formula which might look complex but it is actually so easy to understand.
-When one-page links to another page Google considers that the page is casting a vote for another page.
+PageRank for a website is a mathematical formula that might look complex but it is actually so easy to understand.
+When one page links to another page Google considers that the page is casting a vote for another page.
 If a page gets more such votes then it means that the page is more important.
 The page which delivers the vote also helps to decide how important the vote is.
-PageRank for website helps Google to decide the importance of a page and it is the main reason behind which the PageRank for website is determined in the search results.
+PageRank for a website helps Google to decide the importance of a page and it is the main reason behind which the PageRank for a website is determined in the search results.

 The PageRank for website algorithm assigns a numerical value to each web page.
 The rating of a web page is on a scale from 0 to 10.